• Skip to main content

 The Earthing System Geology

-Generally speaking, the earthing system needs to achieve a low impedance connection with the geology.
+The earthing system needs to achieve a low impedance connection with the geology.
 So that it can disperse or collect current to or from the ground.
 Which, in turn, means a voltage rise doesn’t reach a level that could cause harm.

 The Function of an Earthing, Grounding System